Conversion Rate Audit: The First Step Of The CRO Process

-The best approach for conversion optimization is to have a CRO platform that can assist you from researching about what’s wrong with your website (or particular pages), to fixing those errors and targeting your visitors in a personalized manner.
+The best approach for conversion optimization is to have a CRO platform that can assist you from researching what’s wrong with your website (or particular pages), to fixing those errors and targeting your visitors in a personalized manner.
 This platform can help you understand where your visitors are struggling.
-You can understand where the drop-offs are taking place, fix those leaks, and manage the entire CRO process at one place.
+You can understand where the drop-offs are taking place, fix those leaks, and manage the entire CRO process in one place.

 Common Mistakes while Choosing a CRO Platform

 Asking the Wrong Questions

 Many marketers end up opting for a CRO platform that does not help them accomplish all of their needs or has limited capabilities.
 To avoid such situations, you should prioritize enquiring about all the capabilities of the platform.
 And this can be done by asking the right set of questions.
 Here are some questions that you should be asking the platform’s support team.

 - Does the platform offer more value beyond A/B testing?

 - Will the platform affect your page load time?